Meme1079/PsychWiki/PsychWiki_Source/Basics of Library Manipulation.md

 - `table` - The table you want

 ### table.getn{table}
-Gets the lenght of the table
+Gets the length of the table

 - `table` - The table you want